microsoft/FluidExamples/teams-fluid-hello-world/README.md

 Now that the app has defined how to get our Fluid map, you need to tell React to call `getFluidMap` on load, and then store the result in state based on if we are inside Teams.
 React's [useState hook](https://reactjs.org/docs/hooks-state.html) will provide the storage needed, and [useEffect](https://reactjs.org/docs/hooks-effect.html) will allow us to call `getFluidMap` on render, passing the returned value into `setFluidMap`.

-By setting an empty dependency array at the end of the `useEffect`, the app ensure that this function only gets called once.
+By setting an empty dependency array at the end of the `useEffect`, the app ensures that this function only gets called once.

 ```ts
 // HelloWorldTab.tsx